The Peanuts

 The Peanuts (ザ・ピーナッツ, Za Pīnattsu) were a Japanese vocal group consisting of twin sisters Emi (伊藤エミ, Itō Emi) and Yumi Itō (伊藤ユミ, Itō Yumi).
-They were born in Nagoya, Japan in April, 1 1941.
+They were born in Nagoya, Japan on April 1, 1941.
 As identical twins they had voices only slightly apart in timbre, which resulted in their singing together sounding like a solo artist utilizing double tracking or reverb.

+Early life

+Emi and Yumi were born identical twins to Hideyo and Tsukiko Ito on Tuesday April 1, 1941 in the city of Tokoname in Aichi Prefecture.
+Emi was older than her twin sister Yumi.

 Career

-While still in high school, the twins were discovered by a talent scout while performing at a night club.
-They were brought to Tokyo where they became the first clients for Watanabe Productions.
+While still in high school, the twins performed at a Nagoya night club as 'The Ito Sisters', and were discovered by Watanabe Productions founder Shin Watanabe.
+They were brought to Tokyo in 1958 where they became the first clients for Watanabe Productions.
 In 1959, the Peanuts became a hit at the Nichigeki theater.
 That same year, they released their first recording, Kawaii Hana ("Cute Flower").
 In their early years they sang Japanese covers of standards, foreign hits, and Japanese folk songs; then they began singing originals, written by their producer, Hiroshi Miyagawa, and such songwriters as Koichi Sugiyama and Rei Nakanishi.
 They were the first to perform "Koi no Vacance".

-The twins embarked on a brief acting career appearing as Mothra's twin fairies, known as the Shobijin, in the 1961 film Mothra, and the 1964 films Mothra vs. Godzilla and Ghidorah, the Three-Headed Monster.
+The twins embarked on a brief acting career appearing as Mothra's twin human priestesses, known as the Shobijin, in the 1961 film Mothra, and the 1964 films Mothra vs. Godzilla and Ghidorah, the Three-Headed Monster.
 In the audio commentary for the DVD of Mothra vs. Godzilla, it is noted that director Ishirō Honda recalled the Itos' professionalism.
 Though not primarily actresses, the twins were surprisingly skilled, learned their lines without trouble, and always worked on time, despite their busy schedule.

 Emi had a mole near her left eye.
 To preserve their image as identical, Yumi would have a mole drawn near her left eye.